-HTRDR-PLANETO(1) General Commands Manual HTRDR-PLANETO(1)
+HTRDR-PLANETS(1) General Commands Manual HTRDR-PLANETS(1)

-htrdr‑planetosimulate radiative transfer in 3D planetary atmosphere
+htrdr‑planetssimulate radiative transfer in 3D planetary atmosphere

-htrdr‑planeto [-dfhNv] [-a aerosol_opt[:aerosol_opt ...]] [-C persp_camera_opt[:persp_camera_opt ...]] [-G ground_opt[:ground_opt ...]] [-i image_opt[:image_opt ...]] [-O accel_struct_storage] [-o output] [-S source_opt[:source_opt ...]] [-s spectral_opt[:spectral_opt ...]] [-T optical_thickness] [-t threads_count] [-V accel_struct_definition] -g gas_opt[:gas_opt ...]
+htrdr‑planets [-dfhNv] [-a aerosol_opt[:aerosol_opt ...]] [-C persp_camera_opt[:persp_camera_opt ...]] [-G ground_opt[:ground_opt ...]] [-i image_opt[:image_opt ...]] [-O accel_struct_storage] [-o output] [-S source_opt[:source_opt ...]] [-s spectral_opt[:spectral_opt ...]] [-T optical_thickness] [-t threads_count] [-V accel_struct_definition] -g gas_opt[:gas_opt ...]

-htrdr‑planeto simulates the radiative transfer of a terrestrial planet in the visible or the infrared part of the spectrum.
+htrdr‑planets simulates the radiative transfer of a terrestrial planet in the visible or the infrared part of the spectrum.
 The planet's ground (option -G) can be any set of triangles with BRDFs and temperatures defined per triangle.
 The atmosphere is composed of a gas mixture (option -g) and a potentially empty set of aerosols (option -a).
 Both can have arbitrary tetrahedral meshes with per-node radiative properties.
 Rayleigh is used as a gas phase function.
 The temperature of the gas is defined on the mesh nodes.
 Aerosol phase functions (Henyey and Greenstein or user defined) are also defined per node.

-htrdr‑planeto is mainly a renderer that calculates an image (option -i) for a given observation position (option -C).
+htrdr‑planets is mainly a renderer that calculates an image (option -i) for a given observation position (option -C).
 Its internal rendering algorithm is based on Monte Carlo integration, which consists for each pixel of simulating a given number of optical paths from the sensor, taking into account the phenomena of light absorption and scattering.

-htrdr‑planeto offers three ways to perform spectral integration (option -s).
+htrdr‑planets offers three ways to perform spectral integration (option -s).
 By default, it calculates an image for the visible part of the spectrum between 380 and 780 nanometers, for the three components of the CIE 1931 XYZ color space which are then recombined to obtain the final color for each pixel.
 The other two methods are to explicitly define the longwave or shortwave spectral range to be integrated and continuously sample a wavelength in this range.
 In fact, longwave and shortwave are keywords that mean that the source of radiation is either internal or external to the medium, respectively.
 In shortwave, only radiance is evaluated and stored in the output image.
 For longwave rendering, this estimated radiance is then converted to brightness temperature and both are recorded in the image.

-In htrdr‑planeto, the spatial unit 1.0 corresponds to one meter and temperatures are expressed in Kelvin.
+In htrdr‑planets, the spatial unit 1.0 corresponds to one meter and temperatures are expressed in Kelvin.
 The estimated radiances are given in W/sr/m^2, except for monochromatic calculations where the calculated spectral radiance is defined in W/sr/m^2/nm.

 The options are as follows: